-Spray paint out of an aerosol acts differently than latex paint out of a can.
-Here are some tips to getting better results with spray painting your furniture.
+Spray paint out of an aerosol can acts differently than brushing on latex paint.
+Take a few minute to education yourself on the differences to get better results with spray painting your furniture.

 Plan on a Clear Coat With Larger Surfaces

 Spray paint can produce an even finish when painting surfaces like chairs and smaller surfaces, but with tables and larger furniture items, it can be really difficult to get a finish on a larger surface area that is even.
-With larger surfaces like tables, dressers and other furniture pieces with large flat areas, plan on sanding the paint to a smooth and even surface and then painting a clear coat over the paint.
+With larger surfaces like tables, dressers and other furniture pieces with large flat areas, plan on sanding after you paint.
+Give your piece a good thin coat of spray paint and then a second one after it has dried.
+Use long slow motions, going with the grain of the wood.
+When the second coat is dry lightly sand it with a grit of 200 or more.
+Paint a 3rd coat if you feel the need.
+Once you have a sanded smooth surface, spray a clear topcoat over the paint.
 Spray paint can produce a blotchy looking surface when painting over a large surface area, so the best way to overcome that is to sand the blotchy surface until its smooth and then roll on or brush on a clear coat, over the whole piece.
-If you do the clear coat over the whole piece, that will insure that the finish is even.

 Avoid Over Spraying in One Spot